FormidablePencil/interweb/README.md

 Managers -
     Extracted out logic for multiple DomainServices. (rather than needing to DI large DomainService classes).

-# Automated tests
+# Automated integrationTests

-e2e, checkpoints and unit tests
+e2e, checkpoints and unit integrationTests

-These tests will lie in their respective projects
+These integrationTests will lie in their respective projects

-## IW.UtilLib4Tests will exist for utilities and tests to consume
+## IW.UtilLib4Tests will exist for utilities and integrationTests to consume
 Shortcuts -
     Parts of code skipped for producing changes in db for testing purposes by mocking dependencies.